"The olive tree is surely the richest gift of heaven." - Thomas Jefferson

 Most of the trees in the Casa Vecchia section of the grove are well over 100 years old with some trees dating back 200 years or more.
 They share the land with an old abandoned house (Casa Vecchia means Old House.)
 The trees were neglected for many years before we cleaned them up and are now back to producing beautiful olives.

-Cerzeto or Cerza, is dialect for Quercia which means Oak in Italian - a walk through the Cerzeto grove and you will see where it got its name.
-A section of Oak trees splits the grove down the middle, which gives us a great place to find wild porcini mushrooms in autumn!
+Cerza, is dialect for Quercia which means Oak in Italian - a walk through the Cerzeto grove and you will see where it got its name.
+A section of Oak trees split the grove down the middle, which gives us a great place to find wild porcini mushrooms in autumn!
 The trees in the Cerzeto grove are mostly 60-80 years old.

-The trees in La Chiusa are located a short walk from Calluzzi in an area bordered by woods where we forage for wild mushrooms.
-La Chiusa used to be a cherry orchard but the cherry trees were replaced by olives about 35 years ago... you can still find a few fruit trees among the olives along with a section of vineyard.
+The trees in La Chiusa are located a short walk from Calluzzi in an area bordered by woods where our nonno showed us how to forage for wild mushrooms.
+La Chiusa used to be a cherry orchard but the cherry trees were replaced by olives about 40 years ago... you can still find a few fruit trees among the olives.

 The olive trees in Mattiu are bordered by a section of woods and we often see wild boar roaming through the grove.
 The trees are 80 to 100 years old (with a few youngsters in between) and the trunks are beginning to knot like their older brothers and sisters.
 Mattiu is short walk down a country road from the Casa Vecchia grove.

-Many of the olive trees in Melia are over a century old with twisted and imperfectly beautiful trunks.
+Many of the olive trees in the Melia section of the grove are well over a century old with some trees 200 years old or more.
+The tree trunks are twisted and imperfectly beautiful.
 This section of the grove is nestled between two hills and if they could speak, the stories they would tell.....

 The trees in Melia Collina sit on a hilltop overlooking the valley below.
-The grove is peaceful with views of the surrounding hills and vineyards.
-In "olive tree terms" the trees in Melia Collina are young (25-50 years old) and happily share the grove with a section of our vineyard which produces some amazing homemade wine!
-We like to think that the vines share some secrets with the trees as they both produce wonderful harvests.
+The grove is peaceful with views of the surrounding hills & vineyards.
+In "olive tree terms" the trees in Melia Collina are young (30-60 years old) and happily share the grove with a section of vineyard which produces some amazing wine!

 Pedia is a small section of town with a handful of country homes located down the road from Calluzzi.
 A local sheep farmer can often be seen passing through with his herd - otherwise, it's a pretty quiet section of the grove… a great place to grow olives.